Brexit position statement at 18.9.19

-My first ever vote was in 1973, to join the Common Market.
-I knew then that we must align ourselves closely to our near neighbours – or give up our rights, freedoms and trade to the US.
-I never imagined that all these years later I would be MP for a heavily Remain seat, fighting to stay within the EU.
+My first ever vote was in 1975, to remain in the Common Market we had joined just two years before.
+I knew then as I know now that we must align ourselves to our European neighbours – or hand over our rights, freedoms and trade to the USA.

 Please continue to send me your thoughts on this as the situation evolves.
 I read all your emails, forgive me if I don’t respond individually – I have received nearly 7,000 Brexit-related emails: email@example.com.